About

 • B.A.
 History Korea University (2016)

-Paper 1
+Chapter 1

-Policy Displacement & Anchored Embedding Scaling
+Measuring Policy Displacement: Anchored Embedding Scaling and Status Quo

-Paper 3
+Chapter 3

 Publications